-France is probably my favorite country in the world (after the US, of course!) and I’ve traveled it extensively.
+France is probably my favorite country in the world (after the USA, of course!) and I’ve traveled it extensively.
 In fact, I think I’ve seen more of France than the US overall (probably because the latter is just so expansive).
 France is super easy to get around and they have some of the fastest trains in the world which can zip you from city to city, making it perfect for young tourists who want to save money.

-Must-Visit Cities in France
+Best Cities to Visit in France

 Narrowing down the country to just a few must-visit cities in France is tough.
 France is one of the most diverse and culturally rich countries in Europe.
 Each region is quite unique from the next.